gnss-sdr/gnss-sdr/README.md

-and observation messages carrying at least each satellite's first band: for GPS, L1 (with L2 or L5 when available) as messages 1002 or 1004 or as MSM4 through MSM7 (1074 through 1077); for Galileo, E1 (with E5a when available) as MSM4 through MSM7 (1094 through 1097).
+and observation messages carrying at least each satellite's first band: for GPS, L1 (with L2 or L5 when available) as messages 1002 or 1004 or as MSM4 through MSM7 (1074 through 1077); for Galileo, E1 (with E5a when available) as MSM4 through MSM7 (1094 through 1097); for BeiDou, B1C as MSM4 through MSM7 (1124
+through 1127), where the decoder prefers B1C over B1I when the base broadcasts both in the shared first slot.
 Base satellites providing only the first band contribute single-band double differences; the second band of the receiver's pair is used whenever both sides supply it.
 Corrections older than `PVT.ntrip_max_correction_age_s` are not used.
 Enabling this client forces a